-3. Profit Sharing System: All employees in Sweden are participating in Swedish Match’s profit sharing system (“PSS“).
-For 2016 the maximum total accruals for GMT members is estimated to 0.3 MSEK.
+- Profit Sharing System: All employees in Sweden are participating in Swedish Match profit sharing system (“PSS“).
+For 2019 the maximum total accruals for GMT members is estimated to 0.3 MSEK.

-6. Other benefits: Other benefits shall be payable in accordance with local custom.
-The combined value of these benefits shall constitute a limited value in relation to the total remuneration package and shall correspond to the market norm.
+- Other benefits: Other benefits shall be payable in accordance with local custom.
+The combined value of these benefits shall constitute a limited value in relation to the total remuneration package and shall correspond to market practice.

-9. Previous undertakings not yet due: The Company has no previous undertakings not yet due besides what is evident from the Annual Report 2015.
+- Previous undertakings not yet due: The Company has no previous undertakings not yet due besides what is evident from the annual report 2018.

-In order to ensure alignment with long term shareholder interests, to strengthen the retention element of the variable salary and to promote company shareholding among the GMT the variable salary includes a short term cash incentive and a long term cash incentive program where the short term program includes an incentive for the GMT members to purchase and retain shares in the Company while the long term program includes an obligation to purchase and an undertaking to retain such shares.
-The performance period for the short term and the long term programs will be one year and three years respectively.
+In order to ensure alignment with long-term shareholder interests, to strengthen the retention element of the variable salary and to promote company shareholding among the Group Management Team (“GMT”) the variable salary includes a short-term cash incentive and a long-term cash incentive program where the short-term program includes an incentive for the GMT members to purchase and retain shares in the Company while the long-term program includes an obligation to purchase and an undertaking to retain such shares.
+The performance period for the short-term and the long-term programs will be one year and three years respectively.

-Short term variable salary: The maximum short term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2016 base salary.
-To comply with local market standards the maximum short term incentive for one member residing outside of Sweden shall be 70 percent of the 2016 base salary.
+Short-term variable salary: The maximum short-term variable salary for the President and other members of the GMT residing in Sweden shall be 70 and 60 percent respectively of their 2019 base salary.
+To comply with local market standards the maximum short-term incentive for members residing outside of Sweden shall be 70 percent of the 2019 base salary.
 Subject to justified exemptions, a 20 percentage point reduction in maximum variable salary shall apply to any GMT member who does not commit to purchase Company shares for at least 50 percent of the received cash award net of income tax and to retain such shares for a period of not less than three years.
 The minimum level of performance that must be reached to earn any allocation and the maximum level of performance at which payout is capped shall be defined in the beginning of each year by the Compensation Committee in relation to the GMT members other than the President and by the Board of Directors in relation to the President.
-Accruals for short term variable salary objectives for GMT members for 2016 are estimated1) to range between 0 MSEK and 15 MSEK.

-Long term variable salary: The maximum long term variable salary of the President and other members of the GMT (except as set forth below) shall be either 45 percent of the 2016 base salary or 750,000 SEK depending on the remit of the GMT member.
+Long-term variable salary: The maximum long-term variable salary of the President and other members of the GMT (except as set forth below) shall be either 45 percent of the 2019 base salary or 750 000 SEK depending on the remit of the GMT member.
 Subject to justified exemptions, all members of the GMT will be obliged to purchase company shares for the full cash award net of income tax and shall retain such shares for a period of not less than two years.
-One member of GMT residing outside Sweden may participate in an additional long term variable salary program capped at 100 percent of the base salary every second year.
+Members of GMT residing outside Sweden may participate in an additional long-term variable salary program capped at 100 percent of the base salary every second year.

-Accruals for the GMT long term incentive programs are estimated1) to range between 0 MSEK below minimum level and 11 MSEK at maximum level depending on performance outcome.
+Accruals for the GMT long-term incentive programs are estimated1) to range between 0 MSEK below minimum level and 18 MSEK at maximum level depending on performance outcome.